 For example, some creditors may allow you to add other types of equipment as collateral to qualify for a loan.
 Or, they may be able to recommend vendors that offer high-quality used equipment that will be less expensive.

 You may even be able to qualify for logging equipment financing if you declared bankruptcy in the last few years and have poor personal credit.
-However, you’ll need to show that your finances have recovered and you’ve been making on-time loan payments since the bankruptcy.
+However, you’ll need to show that your finances have recovered and you’ve been making on-time monthly payments since the bankruptcy.

 How Many Years Can You Finance Logging Equipment?